Ube Kosan Open

 The Ube Kosan Open was a professional golf tournament that was held in Japan from 1972 until 2001.
 It was played at the Ube 72 Country Club near Ube, Yamaguchi.
 It was an event on the Japan Golf Tour.

 In 1976, the Pepsi-Wilson Tournament, as it was then known, set a record for the longest sudden-death playoff in a major men's professional tournament.
 It took Peter Thomson fourteen holes to defeat Graham Marsh, Brian Jones and Shozo Miyamoto.
-This record still stands today.
+This record still stands.